robprob/ml-in-c/linear-regression/README.md

 # Linear Regression
-Fits a linear equation to provided data set, converging via gradient descent, with support for fine-tuning parameters and implementing regularization.
+Implementation of Linear Regression using gradient descent, with support for fine-tuning and regularization.

 ---
 ## Features